zzzhacker/Excercise-Analysis/pml.md

-# Excerise in a Goodway
+# Exercise in a Goodway

 ```r